ADHplants/ADHplants.github.io/_pages/about.md

 About
 ======
 Hi!
-I' Aidan, a PhD Student at the University of Minnesota, Twin Cities.
-I am currently a 2nd year student advised by Dr. David Moeller.
+I'm Aidan, a PhD Student at the University of Minnesota, Twin Cities.
+I am advised by Dr. David Moeller and broadly interested in the evolutionary ecology of plants, especially _Clarkia_ and ferns.
+You can find our lab website [here] (https://moellerlab.wordpress.com/)

 My work and research
 ======